wisp-lang/wisp/README.md

 ### (each <object> <iterator> [<context>])

-each is just a macro that expands to 'Array.prototype.forEach.call'.
+each is just a macro that expands to the native 'forEach' function.
 So it will not work in old browsers.
 For backwards compatibility use a library like 'underscore.js'.

+    (each [1, 2, 3]
+      (function (elem index list)
+        (console.log elem)))

+The above example using underscore.js.

     (var _ (require 'underscore'))
     (_.each [1, 2, 3]
       (function (elem index list)